 Read Celeste’s poem “in the days of early polyester.”

 - Sampsonia Way Magazine, “Why We Write: Inside the Creative Process with the Poet Laureates for Allegheny County“

 - Pittsburgh Current, “City Of Asylum Names Four Poets Laureate For Allegheny County“

-Jill Bialosky is a poet, novelist, essayist and editor.
-Her newest memoir is Poetry Will Save Your Life.
-She is the author of four acclaimed collections of poetry, most recently The Players; three critically acclaimed novels, most recently, The Prize, and a New York Times bestselling memoir History of a Suicide: My Sister’s Unfinished Life.
+Jill Bialosky served as the judge for the City of Asylum Poet Laureate of Allegheny County.
+She is a poet, novelist, essayist and editor.
 Her poems and essays have appeared in The New Yorker, The Atlantic Monthly, Harper’s, O Magazine, The Kenyon Review, Harvard Review, and Paris Review among others.
-She co-edited with Helen Schulman the anthology, Wanting a Child.
 She is an Executive Editor and Vice President at W. W. Norton & Company.
-In 2014 she was honored by the Poetry Society of America for her distinguished contribution to poetry.